 Additional education and support for DBS patients, family members, and caregivers is readily available at regular monthly meetings oft he BUMC DBS patient support group.

-After DBS surgery, follow-up neurological care and adjustments of medications and DBS neurostimulators is conducted by Dr. Samuel Ellias and Dr. Anna Hohler in conjunction with DBS nurses Keith Ciccone and Melissa Diggin.
+After DBS surgery, follow-up neurological care and adjustments of medications and DBS neurostimulators is conducted by Dr. Samuel Ellias and Dr. Anna Hohler in conjunction with DBS nurse Keith Ciccone.